GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

     envelope on stacked profile as +/- *fact* \*\ *deviation* [2].
     Notes: (1) Deviations depend on *method* and are st.dev (**a**), L1 scale (**m** and **p**), or half-range (upper-lower)/2.
-(2) The stacked profile file contains 1 plus groups of 4-6 columns, one group for each sampled grid.
-The first column holds cross distance, while the first 4 in a group hold stacked value, deviation, min value, and max value.
-If *method* is one of
-    **a**\ \|\ **m**\ \|\ **p** then we also write the lower and upper confidence bounds (see **+c**).
-When one or more of **+a**, **+d**, and **+r** are used then we append the results to the end of each row for all cross-profiles.
-The order is always stacked value (**+a**), followed by deviations (**+d**) and residuals (**+r**).
+(2) The stacked profile file contains a leading column plus groups of 4-6 columns, with one group for each sampled grid.
+The leading column holds cross distance, while the first four columns in a group hold stacked value, deviation, min value, and max value, respectively.
+If *method* is one of **a**\ \|\ **m**\ \|\ **p** then we also write the lower and upper confidence bounds (see **+c**).
+When one or more of **+a**, **+d**, and **+r** are used then we also append the stacking results to the end of each row, for all cross-profiles.
+The order is always stacked value (**+a**), followed by deviations (**+d**) and finally residuals (**+r**).
-    When more than one grid is sampled this sequence of 1-3 columns are repeated for each grid.
+    When more than one grid is sampled this sequence of 1-3 columns is repeated for each grid.

 .. _-T: